owntheweb/static-nextjs-blog/posts/2023/three-years-at-bombbomb.md

 As pandemic activity settled, a lot had changed with BombBomb's client base, company trajectory and with a company restructuring.
 This was generally happening with the tech industry as a whole it seemed.
 As a result, our team shrunk a lot more, triggering a new job search for myself and others.

-I move forward with a fondness for BombBomb and its continued focus in re-humanizing communication.
-I've been using my BombBomb account to connect with potential employers effectively, giving me an edge to cut through the application noise.
-I'm excited to see BombBomb succeed in its endeavors while I use their service I had the joy of working on in my own future work regularly.
+I move forward with fondness for BombBomb and its continued focus in connecting folks through video.
+I've been using my BombBomb account to connect with potential employers effectively, potentially giving me an edge to cut through the application noise.
+I'm excited to see BombBomb succeed in its endeavors while I'll use their service I enjoyed contributing to in my own future work regularly.